L1Z3/hack-at-brown-2023/README.md

 We used natural language processing in combination with a number of different APIs and webscraping tools.

 ## Running
 Run `pip install -r requirements.txt` in the backend folder to install the requirements.
-In the backend folder, four files are needed:
+In the backend folder, five files are needed:
 * `password.txt`, containing a password for authentication.
 * `openai-key.txt`, containing your GPT-3 API key
 * `outscaper-api-key.txt`, containing your API key for Outscraper